sonnle/sample_c/README.md

 # sample_c
-Uploading a few sample c  programs to play with GitHub
+Uploading a few sample c programs from K&R to play with GitHub